 Graduate Certificate of International Public Health

 Joy commenced working part time for Partners Australia in December 2014.
 Joy and her husband Colin moved to Melbourne in early 2014 after living for almost 3 years in Yangon, Myanmar and 9 years in the Solomon Islands.
 During those 12 years Joy and Colin were involved in community development, with Joy specialising in health promotion.
 While overseas she studied as an external student to obtain her tertiary qualifications.
-The Partners office is currently based in Joy’s home in Melbourne.
+The Partners office is currently based in Joy’s home on the Central Coast of NSW.